-where $\alpha_b$ and $\alpha_\Gamma$ are positive constants that can be adjusted to strengthen or weaken the contribution of accuracy on the domain boundary or at the interface, respectively.
-Notice that, in the above equation we have collected all training parameters (weights and biases) in the vector $\bp$.
-Since the least squares loss is adopted, again it could be quite efficient to train the neural network using the Levenberg-Marquardt method as introduced in Subsection~\ref{subsec:SINN}.
+where $\alpha_b$ and $\alpha_\Gamma$ are positive constants that can be adjusted to strengthen or weaken constraints at the domain boundary and on the interface, respectively.
+Notice that, in the above equation, we have collected all training parameters (weights and biases) in the vector $\bp$.
+Since the least squares loss is adopted, again, it could be quite efficient to train the network using the Levenberg-Marquardt method as introduced in \ref{subsec:SINN}.
 We mention that the spatial derivatives of the target function $\phi_{aug}$ in the loss function, Eq.~(\ref{Eq:loss_PINN}), can be computed by automatic differentiation easily.
-Although the present network is similar in spirit to PINNs \cite{raissi2019}, here we only use one hidden layer with sufficiently small number of neurons so it reduces the computational complexity and learning workload significantly without sacrificing the accuracy.
-Moreover, as shown in some examples in next section, the present DCSNN not only achieves better accuracy than the traditional finite difference method such as immersed interface method \cite{Li2006, Hu2015, Hsu2019} in solving Eq.~(\ref{Eq:elliptic}) but also outperforms other piecewise DNN \cite{he2020meshfree} in terms of accuracy and network complexity.
+Although the present network is similar in spirit to PINNs~\cite{raissi2019}, here we only use one hidden layer with sufficiently small number of neurons so it reduces the computational complexity and learning workload significantly without sacrificing the accuracy.
+Moreover, in solving Eq.~(\ref{Eq:elliptic}), as shown in the next section, the present DCSNN not only achieves better accuracy than the traditional finite difference method, such as the immersed interface method~\cite{Li2006, Hu2015, Hsu2019}, but also outperforms other piecewise DNN~\cite{he2020meshfree} in terms of accuracy and network complexity.